All planning checklists

 Assemble welcome packs (if planned)

-Prepare individual welcome bags with the planned Dorset treats and itineraries.
+Prepare individual welcome bags with Dorset treats and a copy of the itinerary.

 Easy·Standard impact